100M euros pledged to Moldova, hit hard by war in Ukraine - NewsBreak

 100M euros pledged to Moldova, hit hard by war in Ukraine

-PARIS (AP) — Diplomats are drumming up money and other support Monday for Europe’s poorest country, Moldova, which is suffering massive blackouts, heavy refugee flows and potential security threats from the war in neighboring Ukraine.
+PARIS — (AP) — French President Emmanuel Macron said more than 100 million euros ($102 million) were raised at a donors conference Monday to help assist Europe’s poorest country, Moldova, which is suffering massive blackouts, an acute energy crisis, heavy refugee flows and potential security threats from the war in neighboring Ukraine.

-Monday’s international aid conference in Paris is aimed at “concrete and immediate assistance” for the land-locked former Soviet republic, according to the French Foreign Ministry.
-Two previous conferences for Moldova this year raised hundreds of millions of euros, but as the war drags on, its needs are growing.

-“This international support is all the more important as Moldova is currently facing an unprecedented energy crisis which, with the approach of winter, poses a risk of a humanitarian crisis for the Moldovan population,” the ministry said.

 Moldova relied heavily on Russian energy before the war, and has increasingly been looking to forge closer ties with the West.
 It became a candidate for EU membership in June, along with Ukraine.
 However, its joining the 27-nation bloc is contingent on a series of key reforms such as cleaning up corruption and the rule of law and full membership will take many years.